MyNixOS website logo

 • the inputs for the objective function and initial parameter values are named consistently across optimizers,

-• the output values for the optimal parameter vector and the maximimum function value are also named consistently across optimizers,
+• the output values for the optimal parameter vector and maximum function value are also named consistently across optimizers,

-• the output contains the initial parameter values and the optimization time in seconds and additionally other optimizer-specific elements,
+• the output contains the initial parameter values, the optimization time in seconds, and other optimizer-specific elements,

-• pracma::nelder_mead outperforms stats::nlm here both in terms of optimization time and convergence to the global maximum.
+• pracma::nelder_mead outperforms stats::nlm here both in optimization time and in convergence to the global maximum.

 Getting in touch